Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Weak Instruments in the Linear-in-Means Model

-Proposition~\ref{prop:cov_bound} establishes that the variance--normalized covariance between the friends-of-friends instrument and the endogenous regressor is asymptotically bounded above by a function of the expected degree.
-Moreover, under Erd\H{o}s--R\'enyi asymptotics and the assumptions of the Proposition, the variance of the friends-of-friends instrument admits a sharp rate:
+Proposition~\ref{prop:cov_bound_unscl} establishes that the variance--normalized covariance between the friends-of-friends instrument and the endogenous regressor is asymptotically bounded above by a function of the expected degree.
+Moreover, under asymptotics for ER graphs and the assumptions of the Proposition, the variance of the friends-of-friends instrument admits a sharp rate:

 In contrast, the corresponding covariance admits an exact decomposition\footnote{This decomposition follows from substituting the linear representation $\mathbf Y=(\mathbf I-\beta\mathbf G_n)^{-1}(\alpha\iota+\gamma\mathbf X+\delta\mathbf G_n\mathbf X+\boldsymbol\varepsilon)$ into $\operatorname{Cov}(\mathbf G_n^{(2)}\mathbf X,\mathbf G_n\mathbf Y)$ and using the Neumann-series expansion $(\mathbf I-\beta\mathbf G_n)^{-1}=\sum_{k\ge0}\beta^k\mathbf G_n^k$, which converges under Assumption~\ref{A3.2}.} in which the leading term is proportional to the same quantity: